|Nutrition Facts (per serving)|

 Reduce heat to low and simmer, stirring frequently, for 5 to 10 minutes.

 Stir the butter into the beets and serve them hot.

-You can also freeze Harvard beets to enjoy later.
+- You can also freeze Harvard beets to enjoy later.
 If you have a bumper crop of beets from your garden or couldn't resist a big bunch from the farmers market, go ahead and make a few batches—simply freeze the leftovers for a quick meal on a busy night.